hexanode/ansible-haproxy/README.md

 **Note :**
 - If you omit a value the default (if any) will be used.

-The syntax is a bit flexible, per example you can use the following syntax.
+The syntax is flexible, per example you can use the following syntax :

 ```
 haproxy_frontends_list: